molgenis/capice/README.md

 ---

 __Question:__
- I'm getting
-  a `AttributeError: Can't get attribute 'XGBoostLabelEncoder' on <module 'xgboost.compat' from 'capice/venv/lib/python(version)/site-packages/xgboost/compat.py'>` when loading in the model, what is going wrong?

-__Answer:__
-CAPICE has been further developed on Python3.8 and Python3.9, where installing xgboost 0.72.1 was unavailable other than forcing it.
-To fix this issue, XGBoost 0.90 can be used which is compatible with Python3.4 and higher.

----

-__Question:__
 I'm trying to run CAPICE, but I'm getting the following error:
   `xgboost.core.XGBoostError: XGBoost Library (libxgboost.dylib) could not be loaded.`